sravani-jakkula/GDP-Project/README2.md

 ### Working on the implementation

 Working on JPA connectivity we tried to store some values from postman to Remote database the values are stored successfully.

+### Working on Implementation
+Working on Home page components of Inventory maintenace project.